Best eSIM for Privacy 2026: Anonymous, Account-Free Options Compared

 2. Minimal Data Collection

-The best privacy eSIMs collect only what's absolutely necessary for service delivery - ideally just an email address for eSIM delivery, or nothing at all.
+The best privacy eSIMs collect only what's absolutely necessary for service delivery - ideally just an optional email address for eSIM delivery, or nothing at all.
+Some providers now show eSIM details immediately on the purchase page, making email completely optional.

 3. No KYC/ID Verification